Archive

 Paris, Day 2: The Louvre

-In addition, it was an unseasonably warm April and the afternoon sun forced several people to take refuge from the unrelenting sun under their umbrellas.
-They had come prepared.
+In addition, it was an unseasonably warm April and the unrelenting afternoon sun forced several people to take refuge under their umbrellas.
+They came prepared, I wasn’t.

 The Pyramid, the main entrance to the Louvre - Maynefoto